Six reasons to set up an Australian Partnership Agreement?

 Similarly, one party does not have the capacity to bind another joint venturer.

-Tax returns for a Partnership vs a Joint Ventures
+Tax returns for a Partnership vs a Joint Venture

 A partnership doesn’t pay tax on its income.
 Instead, each partner pays tax on its share of the partnership’s net income.
 But still, in a partnership, you prepare a partnership tax return.
-And the partnership tax return is lodged with the Australian Taxation Office each year
+The partnership tax return is lodged with the Australian Taxation Office each year

 In contrast, there is no requirement to prepare income tax returns for the joint venture.